vuethemes/paragon/README.md

 - [Markdown](https://www.markdownguide.org/)
 - [3D Book Image CSS Generator](https://github.com/scastiel/3d-book-image-css-generator)

 ## 📫&nbsp; Have a question?
 Want to chat?
 Ran into a problem?

 You can reach out to us anytime for support!
 We are happy to help [yourfriends@vuethemes.org](mailto:yourfriends@vuethemes.org).

 ## 🤝&nbsp; Found a bug?
 Missing a specific feature?

-Feel free to file a new issue with a respective title and description on the vuethemes/paragon repository.
-If you already found a solution to your problem, we would love to checkout your code!
+Feel free to file an [issue](https://github.com/vuethemes/paragon/issues).
+If you'd like a custom feature built, send us a message [yourfriends@vuethemes.org](mailto:yourfriends@vuethemes.org/).

 ## 📘&nbsp; License

-You are free to use Paragon for your personal or client projects.
-For more license information visit [our website](https://vuethemes.org/).
+You are free to use SaaS for your personal or client projects.
+Check out the full license [here](https://coda.io/d/Vue-Themes-License_d8I2oOLBNlz).

 ## 💚&nbsp; Contributing & Partnerships

 Love building with Vue.js?
 A big part of what makes Vue Themes great is each and every one of you in the community.
 Your contributions enrich the Vue Themes experience and make it better every day.
 We welcome all contributions from you in the community, and would be thrilled to amplify your voice.
 Contributions are not limited to code, and can take all shapes and forms: Your wonderful Vue.js website, starter, UI components, blog posts and anything else you can think of!
 Please submit your name and submission info ex.
 GitHub repository/post/content url to [yourfriends@vuethemes.org](mailto:yourfriends@vuethemes.org/) with the subject line: “VUE THEMES SUBMISSION”.
 Feel free to reach out to us if you have any questions about contributing!